 In this category, you’ll find boilers, condensers, and other heat exchangers.

 Pumps control your process fluid flow.
 Depending on your installation or even your process fluid, you’ll need a specific kind of pump.
-Here you’ll find all kinds of pumps as well as some fans.
+ISA 5.1 defines a number of options for pumps and even some fans.

 Valves guide and regulate the fluid process.
 You can use them to build bypasses or control the flow of your process fluid.
 The market has a wide variety – ball, butterfly, needle and more.